A Simple Guide to Nature Photography for Beginners

 Here are some beginner photography rules you need to know before you start shooting:

-• Follow the rule of thirds.
+- Follow the rule of thirds.
 It’s simply the principle of cutting the image into nine sections divided by two equal horizontal and vertical lines.
-The rule of thumb is that wherever the intersections are is where the eye usually falls.
-Place your subject on said lines to come up with a more interesting and dynamic image.
+The rule of thumb is that wherever the intersections are, the eye usually falls.
+Place your subject on said lines to create a more interesting and dynamic image.

-• Use proper framing.
+- Use proper framing.
 It will help you develop a composition that makes sense since it will help you isolate your subject and direct your viewer to it.
-Proper framing will also help you eliminate unwanted items, provide depth to your image, and create context.
+Adequate framing will also help you eliminate unwanted items, provide depth to your image, and create context.
 Tree trunks and tree branches can be wonderful frames in nature photography.

 Keep a safe distance when photographing animals.

-A stunning photo of wildlife is not losing a limb, or your life, over.
-When taking photos of a wild animal, make sure to follow the tour guide’s rules and that you practice the necessary safety precautions.
+A stunning wildlife photo is not losing a limb or your life over.
+When taking pictures of a wild animal, follow the tour guide’s rules and practice the necessary safety precautions.
 Keep a safe distance, let the animals get accustomed to you first, and take as much time as you need.
 Please don’t treat the wildlife like they are people.

 Being around nature is good for your health, and taking photos of the most breathtaking landscapes will help you memorialize the experience.
 Practice hard, don’t give up, and you will improve in no time.